nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 ### Features

-A MQueue is a partitioned queue, this can be seen as an array of queues.
+ A MQueue can be seen as an array of queues, MQueue stands for Multi Queue.
-Each queue being unbounded and persisted.
+ A MQueue acts as a partitioned queue, queues that are part of a MQueue are called partitions.

+ To write to a MQueue a producer need to acquire an appender.

-A producer is responsible for choosing which message to assign to which queue:
+ A producer is responsible for choosing which message to assign to which partition:

-* Using a round robin algorithm a producer can balance messages between queues.
+ * Using a round robin algorithm a producer can balance messages between partitions.
-* Using a shard key it can group message by queue following its own semantic.
+ * Using a shard key it can group message by partition following its own semantic.

-There is no back pressure on producer because the queues are unbounded (persisted outside of JVM memory), so the producer is never blocked when appending a message.
+ There is no back pressure on producer because the partition are unbounded (persisted outside of JVM memory), so the producer is never blocked when appending a message.

-A consumer reads message using a tailer, the tailer don't destroy messages while reading from a queue.
+ To read from a MQueue a consumer need to create a tailer.
+The tailer don't destroy messages while reading from a partition.
-Each queue of an MQueue is an ordered immutable sequence of messages that are appended.
+ Each partition of a MQueue is an ordered immutable sequence of messages.

-The maximum consumer concurrency is fixed by the size of the MQueues (the number of its partition)
+ A tailer read from assigned partitions and it is part of a consumer group.
+ The consumer group is a name space to store tailer positions.

-Tailer position (aka offset) can be persisted, this enable to have consumer that stop and resume processing without loosing messages.
+ This way consumers can stop and resume processing without loosing messages.
-Tailer can also read message from the beginning or end of a queue.
+ Tailer can also read message from the beginning or end of its assigned partitions.
+ There can be only one tailer assigned to a group/partition tuple.
+ The maximum consumer concurrency for a group is fixed by the number of partitions of the MQueue (its size).

-Tailer offsets are persisted in a namespace, this enable to create group of consumers that process concurrently the same mqueues at their own speed.
+ Of course it is possible to create different group of consumers that process concurrently the same MQueue at their own speed.

+ The tailer partition assignment can be static or dynamic.
+ The dynamic assignment use a subscribe API, a tailer that subscribe or terminate will trigger a rebalancing of the partitions assignments of the group.

 ### MQueue Implementations